ros-org/ubuntu/README.md

 install gitg for git and rapidsvn for svn

->$ sudo apt-get install gitg rapidsvn subl meld
+>$ sudo apt-get install gitg rapidsvn meld

 link svn repository if rapidsvn is failed to get permanent certification